 Public health costs of the public charge proposal

-While the policy has not yet been finalized, we're concerned we’re likely already seeing the chilling effect in the patients who come to Boston Medical Center (BMC) who are opting out of public programs, such as Medicaid, for fear of being deported or endangering their future chances at permanent residency.
+While the immigration policy has not yet been finalized, we're concerned we’re likely already seeing the chilling effect in the patients who come to Boston Medical Center (BMC) who are opting out of public programs, such as Medicaid, for fear of being deported or endangering their future chances at permanent residency.
 Even now, patients regularly call our Immigrant Health Center asking if it’s safe to use their insurance to come into clinic or to pick up medications.
 Even more distressing, we don't know how many patients opt out of these programs silently, having made the personal calculus that risking their potential citizenship isn't worth it.
 Because of the complexity of the proposed rule, the collateral damage even touches individuals and programs that are not targeted by the proposal, including refugees or the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).

 We have a human obligation to provide healthcare to anyone who needs it.
 The proposed changes to the public charge rule are a step in the wrong direction.